Nechir-89/tc-pos-closthing-shop-server/README.md

 1. Shop expenses (rent, electericity, cashier, and other expenses)

 ### VERSION 1.1.0
-This minor version introduces return items feature invoices type can be either "sale" or "return"
-"sale" for saling items
+- This minor version introduces return items feature invoices type can be either "sale" or "return" "sale" for saling items
   "return" for returning invoices

-client side expected to pass invoice type to server so it can handle request
+- client side expected to pass invoice type to server so it can handle request
+- check out readme file in client side
+- giffeted amoun will represent gifft amount if invoice is Sale
+- giffeted amoun will represent cut amount if invoice is Return